Friday, July 1, 2011

 1) What happened between Transformers 2 and Transformers 3?

-Transformers 3 Fans of the Transformers franchise will remember that, after a mighty struggle at the end of the last film, the Autobots saw off the deadly threat of the Decepticons, and Shia LaBeouf went back to college.
+Fans of the Transformers franchise will remember that, after a mighty struggle at the end of the last film, the Autobots saw off the deadly threat of the Decepticons, and Shia LaBeouf went back to college.
 Since then, there's clearly been a downturn.
 Some cars are on fire, the sky is filled with smoke and cinematographer Amir Mokri has decided to adopt the palette from the last Harry Potter film, where everyone just sat around in a tent looking a bit glum for two and a half hours.
-Whatever happened, it can't have been too jolly.
+Whatever happened, it can't have been too jolly.2) How is Shia LaBeouf doing?

-Transformers 3 2 Not good.
+Not good.
 Look at him, all grimy and distraught.
 "What am I doing here?" he seems to be asking as he looks around at the bleak surroundings.
 "I'm probably not even going to get to simulate sexual intercourse with my girlfriend on top of the giant robot I've just befriended while some other giant robots watch, like I did in the first film.
-This sucks."
+This sucks."3) After the Autobots saved the world from global calamity in the last film, are they now allowed to parade freely through the streets, or are they still going through the rigmarole of disguising themselves as cars?

-Transformers 3 3 It's the last one.
-This is either because the Autobots are still ultimately a race of outsiders, and hiding from humans is the only way that they'll ever truly avoid persecution, or because without several interminable scenes of cars turning into robots, Michael Bay wouldn't have much of a film.
+It's the last one.
+This is either because the Autobots are still ultimately a race of outsiders, and hiding from humans is the only way that they'll ever truly avoid persecution, or because without several interminable scenes of cars turning into robots, Michael Bay wouldn't have much of a film.4) What about Bumblebee?
+How's he doing?

 Not good.
 Look at him, all grimy and distraught.
 "What am I doing here?" he seems to be asking as he holds his head in his hands "I'm probably not even going to get to urinate on an uptight government official in a confusing and awkward comic interlude, like I did in the first film.
 This sucks."